Nina-Syrina/Homeassistant-Addons/README.md

-# Komga Home Assistant add-on repository
+# Syrinas Home Assistant add-on repository

-Hello!
-I have no idea what I'm doing but maybe this repository helps to get Komga started for you.
+Welcome to my humble add-on repository.

-I basically use a Raspberry PI5 with HAOS and mounted my external Harddrive, where all my manga are stored.
-I can simply drag all the manga files on my media share, which is being used by HA anyway.
+I am not a developer myself, but I hope this repository can help you in getting started to provide a better add-on than mine or to start using it as it is.
-You may need to add this rule [here](https://gist.githubusercontent.com/eklex/c5fac345de5be9d9bc420510617c86b5/raw/d7010307ccee5c904c2a79f345680ffe6c6651bf/80-mount-usb-to-media-by-label.rules) via [udev](https://github.com/home-assistant/operating-system/blob/59b687f0dbb5c963c4a1b16bc574437a1aff99b3/Documentation/configuration.md), if you want that too.
+(I really hope someone will help out to recreate them...
+I don't mind learning all this stuff, but I am not very confident in my abilities.)

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https://github.com/Nina-Syrina/Homeassistant-Addons/)